 Within 21 days after the decision issues from the Appeals Court, any party to an appeal may file an application for further appellate review of the case by the full Supreme Judicial Court.
 Applications for further appellate review (FAR) are governed by the provisions of Rule 27.1 of the Massachusetts Rules of Appellate Procedure.

 The application should be based on substantial reasons affecting the public interest or the interests of justice.
 Applications are decided without oral argument.

 The filing fee for an FAR application is $270.00, payable to the Supreme Judicial Court.
 Personal checks or certified checks are acceptable.
 The Supreme Judicial Court Clerk's Office does not take cash or credit cards.
-An original and seventeen copies are filed in the Clerk's Office of the Supreme Judicial Court for the Commonwealth, one copy is filed with the clerk of the Appeals Court, and a copy is served on each other party.
-Rule 27.1(d).

 If the application is allowed, Rule 27.1(f) governs the filing of a new brief in lieu of copies of the Appeals Court brief, if the party so wishes.
 The parties on further appellate review retain the same designation (appellant or appellee) and file the same color brief as in the Appeals court.
 The caption remains the same as in the Appeals Court.
-See also Rule 19(b)(3).